1RaY-1/fake-hacker/README.md

-When i fisnished this, I realised that someone's already written this type of program lol.
+When i fisnished this, I found that someone's already written this type of program lol.